 During the first ten-years of the commissioned studies, each report was followed by NAHJ press releases criticizing the networks and calling for improved coverage of Latinos.
 NAHJ also called upon the networks to hire more Latino reporters and anchors, the lack of which remains a major factor contributing to the poor patterns of coverage of that population.
-Whether or not those reports and calls for improvements contributed to discussions and plans for action and changes in the nation's primary news has not been documented.
-The current study and this report document reinforces the assertion that networks' patterns of news coverage of Hispanics and their employment in news operations seem to remain practically unchanged.
+Whether or not those reports and calls for improvements contributed to discussions and plans for action for changes in the nation's primary news has not been documented.
+What the current study and this report document suggest is that those networks' patterns of news coverage of Hispanics and their employment in news operations seem to remain practically unchanged.
 Recommendations regarding how to change these negative patterns are presented in the final section of this report.